cj1128/handmade-hero/README.md

 - Initialize collision groups when initialize memory
 - Always initialize collistion to null collision
 - Set z drag to 0

+### Day 79: Defining the Ground

+- Casey talks about difference between "filled and carve" (Quake way) vs "empty and fill" (Unreal way) model
+- CASEY: Robustness > efficiency!
+- Introduce the concept of "room"
+- Define `AddStandardRoom`
+- Define `PushRectOutline` to draw the room